-On the other hand, Elizabeth went overboard and named her home business “Delicious Homemade Pies.”
-Compared Jake’s example, Elizabeth’s name is pretty good.
+On the other hand, Elizabeth went overboard and named her home business, “Delicious Homemade Pies.”
+Compared to Jake’s example, Elizabeth’s name is pretty good.
 It’s something you might remember, and it tells you exactly what the business does.

 You need to be specific enough for people to understand what your business is about, and the name should be created so that it’s memorable, but you need to leave enough room for expansion.

 For Elizabeth’s example, “Delicious Homemade Treats” would have been a better name.

 Important Issues to Consider When Choosing a Business Name

 - You have to make sure the name you choose is not already registered.

 - You have to register the name you want at your local registry.
 There are many different laws and rules that apply to registration, and it’s senseless to try to cover them here.
 The best thing to do is to find out the regulations in your area and adhere to them.

 - Avoid choosing names that are similar to other corporations, especially popular ones.
 Calling your business “Macrosoft” if your business creates software opens you up to all sorts of legal trouble.
 Even if your copycat name is legitimate, customers will think you’d rather steal someone else’s reputation than make your own.